kevinfiol/kevinfiol.github.io/resume/resume.md

 ### Experience

 * **New York State Education Department** • *Information Technology Specialist II* • __03/2017 to Present__
-    \> Rewrote legacy search application that provides information on all New York State Educational Institutions.
+    \> Implemented public RESTful API serving Public Education data (JSON) to over 30,000 New York State Institutions.
-    \> Built RESTful web service API with PHP7 in conjunction with JavaScript to create a single-page user interface.
+    \> Designed single-page, mobile responsive search application with auto-predicting and criteria filtering features.
-    \> Wrote a PHP fuzzy-search library and employed Redis for result-caching to optimize search results.
+    \> Created PHP full-text search library and employed Redis for object-caching, improving result speeds by 6x.

 * **Cendyn** • *Software Developer* • __09/2016 to 02/2017__
-    \> Maintained and developed new features for Cendyn's Cloud Suite.
+    \> Coordinated with dev team to improve documentation and style consistency by applying PSR-2 Coding Standards.
-    \> Created CRUD interface for hotel administration user management using jQuery.
+    \> Applied S.O.L.I.D. design paradigms and refactored monolithic codebases to improve code modularity.
-    \> Wrote SQL scripts/stored procedures to assist with database migrations, using SQL Management Studio.
+    \> Collaborated with QA Team to resolve bugs, and propose / implement UX enhancements.

 * **AOD Software** • *Software Developer* • __12/2014 to 02/2016__
-    \> Developed reporting software for Point of Sale SaaS to export large datasets to PDF/XML formats.
+    \> Developed reporting tool for Point of Sale SaaS to export datasets of >1000 SQL rows to PDF/XML formats.
-    \> Created data entry interface to ease the importation of external source files to Pervasive SQL database.
+    \> Minimized web browser payloads and increased application speeds by reducing & rewriting JavaScript dependencies.
-    \> Created application to upload images by signature pad to remote server using JavaScript (ES5).
+    \> Created data entry interface to ease the importation of CSV & XML files to PSQL database.

 ---